 In March 2018, our CEO, Laurans A. Mendelson, our Co-Presidents, Eric A. Mendelson and Victor H. Mendelson and our CFO, Carlos L. Macau, Jr. (in each case, the "Lessee") each entered into a Time-Sharing Agreement with the Company which provides that each of them can lease, for personal or non-business purposes, an aircraft that is possessed and operated by or for the Company.
-Under these agreements, each Lessee prepays the Company twice the aggregate incremental cost of each flight.
-The aggregate incremental cost, which is determined by applicable Federal Aviation Regulations consists of: fuel, oil, lubricants and other additives; travel expenses of the crew, including food, lodging and ground transportation; in-flight food and beverage expenses; hangar and tie-down costs away from the aircraft's base of operations; insurance obtained for the specific flight; flight planning and weather contract services; passenger ground transportation; landing fees, airport taxes and similar assessments; and customs, foreign permit and similar fees directly related to the flight.
+Under these agreements, each Lessee prepays the Company, the aggregate incremental cost of each flight, which is determined by applicable Federal Aviation Regulations and consists of: fuel, oil, lubricants and other additives; travel expenses of the crew, including food, lodging and ground transportation; in-flight food and beverage expenses; hangar and tie-down costs away from the aircraft's base of operations; insurance obtained for the specific flight; flight planning and weather contract services; passenger ground transportation; landing fees, airport taxes and similar assessments; and customs, foreign permit and similar fees directly related to the flight.
+In addition, a further charge equal to 100% of the fuel, oil, lubricants and other additives for the trip is to be charged to each Lessee.
 The Company retains sole discretion to determine what flights may be scheduled by each Lessee and, under the agreement, the Company's prior planned use of the aircraft takes precedence over each Lessee's non-business or personal business use.
 The arrangement helps to offset the cost of the aircraft when it is not being used by the Company.
 As there is no incremental cost to the Company for the use of the aircraft by the Lessees, no amount has been included in the Summary Compensation Table with respect to such usage.
 Occasionally, a spouse or other guest may accompany one of these executives when they are using corporate aircraft for business travel.
 As there is no incremental cost to the Company for the spouse or other guest accompanying the executive on a flight, no amount has been included in the Summary Compensation Table with respect to that usage.
+However, due to special tax rules regarding personal use of business aircraft, the Lessees may be treated as receiving taxable income when a spouse or guest(s) accompanies one of them on a business trip.